 If the team has been unsuccessful in resolving the conflict at the lowest level, what steps should I as the manager take?

 For conflict resolution to be successful, everyone needs to commit themselves to the process.
-If this is not happening, possibly you will need to speak to the individuals involved and outline your expectations for conflict resolution and respectful productive teamwork.
-When situations such as these are not dealt with in an effective and timely manner, there can be a negative impact on patient care and workplace morale.
+If this is not happening, you may need to speak to the individuals involved and outline your expectations for conflict resolution and respectful productive teamwork.
+When situations such as these are not dealt with in an effective and timely manner, there can be a negative impact on client care and workplace morale.
+While managers or colleagues in these situations may decide to file a formal complaint with the CRNS, it’s encouraged to resolve at the lowest level possible using the tools and resources available.
+For more information you may wish to view the resource Filing a Complaint About an RN Employee.

 CRNS Resources